Easy Creamy Homemade Potato Soup

-You will love this easy homemade potato soup with potatoes, veggies, garlic, and a creamy broth.
-The soup is comforting and loaded with flavor.
-Jump to the Easy Homemade Potato Soup Recipe or read on to see our tips for making it.
+You will love this easy homemade potato soup with potatoes, veggies, garlic, and a luscious creamy broth.
+This soup is comforting and loaded with flavor.
+Jump to the Easy Homemade Potato Soup Recipe or watch our quick recipe video showing you how we make it.

 We’ve already shared our Sausage and Potato Soup with you.
 Now it’s time to share this easy, creamy, and luxurious potato soup.